 Yes!
 OneGoal staff work directly with Fellows and PDs in classrooms on a regular basis; through those avenues, parents can connect with staff to share communication and receive support.

-How does OneGoal support Fellows in picking a college?
+How does OneGoal support Fellows in choosing their postsecondary path?

 What should I expect the relationship with the Program Director to look like?

 You can expect that this relationship will be a very close one.
 Over the course of three years, your student’s Program Director will become a mentor to your student and will be involved in some very personal decisions that must be made when it comes time for your student to apply to and enroll in college or other postsecondary institution.
 You can expect that you and your student’s Program Director will communicate frequently and openly throughout these three years – and potentially beyond!

 What additional opportunities will this afford my student?